broadinstitute/gatk/docs/CNV/howtogcnv.md

 -O chr20XY.cohort.gc.filtered.interval_list
 ```

 This produces a [Picard-style intervals list](https://software.broadinstitute.org/gatk/documentation/article?id=11009) containing a subset of the starting intervals (230,126 of 242,549).
-Of the filtered intervals, low GC-content filters 42 intervals, and extreme coverage counts from the 24-sample cohort remove an additional 12,381 intervals for a total of 12,423 removed filtered intervals (5.122% of starting).
+Of the filtered intervals, GC-content filters 42 intervals, and extreme coverage counts from the 24-sample cohort remove an additional 12,381 intervals for a total of 12,423 removed filtered intervals (5.122% of starting).

 **Comments on select parameters**